5 ways looking at art is good for your health

-So, it’s worth stressing (no pun intended…well, perhaps) that although it’s a rewarding experience to create art we don’t actually have to pick up a paintbrush to get the benefit.
+So, it’s worth stressing (no pun intended…well, perhaps) that although it’s a rewarding experience to create artwork we don’t actually have to pick up a paintbrush to get the benefit.
 Here, then, are five ways looking at art is good for your health:

 Standing in front of a Monet at the National Gallery, you may well have wondered why it was that you were consumed by such a sense of peace.

 Studies have shown that gazing at art can reduce levels of the stress hormone cortisol and, in doing so, promote feelings of calm and relaxation.

 The act of just looking at those water lilies (or any other painting for that matter) can be a form of mindfulness — allowing the viewer to become fully absorbed in the moment, forgetting everyday concerns for a short time.